AnanyaThapliyal2303/My-Teams/README.md

 ### B) Social:

- :one: ***Members/Users can add posts to share with others such as image to update them about any event such as an upcoming workshop,a ceritificate received etc.***\
+ :one: ***Members/Users can add posts to share with others such as image to update them about any event such as an upcoming workshop,a certificate received etc.***\
  :two: ***Easy upload funtion to add images in 2 clicks***\
  :three: ***Option to add a caption to the image while uploading***\
  :four: ***Ability for other users to view posts by others in social page and comment on the posts***\